 Kingsport is home to Model City Tap House, a popular spot for families and groups that sets the scene for an evening out with live music and drafts from the tap.
 The Twilight Alive concert series features local favorites and takes place downtown during the summer.
 And Kingsport FunFest! is a two-week long summer festival bringing some of the biggest names in Christian, Country, and classic decade favorites to the stage.

 We can’t mention music in Northeast Tennessee without noting the iconic Down Home in Johnson City.
 Since 1976, this local dive has hosted some pretty big names.
 The listening room features a variety of shows including music, poetry, and storytelling.
-Johnson City’s newest venue is the Martin Center for the Arts, which will host a variety of acts starting this fall.
+Johnson City’s newest venue is the ETSU Martin Center for the Arts, which brings internationally known acts to center stage including music, comedy, Broadway, and more

 Mountain City also has a treasured past with music that is told through its music mural mile walking trail that spans through downtown.
 They also host the Long Journey Home music festival each year, and the restored Heritage Hall Theatre brings special music events to the community.